lightsofapollo/docker-worker/docker_worker/docs/assigning_work.md

 ### Terminology

+  - task definition: the task definition as defined by task cluster
-message: an amqp message
+  - message: an amqp message
-ack: an amqp ack
+  - ack: an amqp ack
-nack: an amqp nack
+  - nack: an amqp nack

+### Steps

 In the case where the worker is able to work on the task:

   - worker will issue a claim to the url ( additional information may be passed to the "claim" url via the POST body )

-      a. on a successful response the message will be ack'ed
+      - a. on a successful response the message will be ack'ed.

-      b. on a unsuccessful response the message will be nack'ed (after retries).
+      - b. on a unsuccessful response the message will be nack'ed (after retries).
 Abort the next steps.

   - worker will issue first heartbeat and continue to send heartbeats until completion.